September 7, 2008

 , where a is a constant.
 Letting the integral curve twice around the circumference of a circle, the 1/2-λ wave encloses a sphere of radius (r) λ/8π and volume (V) λ3/384π2.

-Only a fraction of E is not cancelled by the wave itself, and contributes to the charge.
+Only a fraction of the vectors in Etotal is not canceled out in effect by vectors in the opposite direction, and contributes to the charge.
 This fraction can be approximated by assuming a perfect double circular path and neglecting the effect of the internal 180° twist.
-Because of symmetry around the line crossing the node + peak (0 and π/2, respectively) and π/4 + 3π/4, the vector sum of E will be parallel to this line.
-The net electric field will point in the direction of π/4 + 3π/4, and its fraction can be expressed as:
+Because of symmetry around the line crossing the node + peak (0 and π/2, respectively) and π/4 + 3π/4, the vector sum of Etotal will be parallel to this line.
+This net electric field (Eapprox) will point in the direction of π/4 + 3π/4, and its fraction can be expressed as:

 /